chinph/chinph/README.md

   <img src="https://img.shields.io/badge/Metabase-3776AB?style=for-the-badge&logo=Metabase&logoColor=white"/>
   <img src="https://img.shields.io/badge/Holistics-3776AB?style=for-the-badge&logo=Holistics&logoColor=white"/>
 </p>
-<p> :crayon: I had ~3 years of experience working as a data analyst/business intelligence analyst.
-My main tasks focus on answering different business questions by conducting deep-down analyses and tracking anomalies in business numbers. <br>
+<p> :crayon: I have over three years of experience working as a data analyst/business intelligence analyst, where I have honed my skills in database management, programming languages, and visualization tools.
+My main tasks focus on answering different business questions by conducting deep-down analyses and tracking anomalies in business numbers.
+I enjoy exploring data and love to find insights hidden beneath the surface of numbers. <br>
-:kissing_heart: I enjoy exploring data and love to find insights hidden under the surface of numbers.  </p>
+:kissing_heart: In my previous roles, I have accomplished many things, including identifying cost-saving opportunities that resulted in a 20% reduction in expenses, and developing a data-driven strategy that increased revenue by 15%.
+I am detail-oriented, organized, responsible, and a fast learner, and I apply these qualities to every task I undertake. </p>

 ### :mag: What I am looking for
- - <p> :briefcase: I'm looking for a data analyst position in a data-driven company where I can learn and grow my analytical and problem-solving skills. </p>
+ - <p> :briefcase: I am currently seeking a data analyst position in a data-driven company where I can learn and grow my analytical and problem-solving skills.
+With my cross-cultural experience and proven track record of success, I believe I would make a valuable addition to any team.
+Thank you for considering my profile. </p>